 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: Baltic Export, Good for Business, Latvia, Markets and Companies, Textile
+Keyword tags: Baltic Export, Good for Business, Legislation, Lithuania, Markets and Companies, USA

-Provisional data of the Central Statistical Bureau (CSB) show that in September 2014 compared to previous month exports value of goods at current prices grew by 12.7%, but imports value of goods – by 15.2%.
+Provisional data of the Central Statistical Bureau (CSB) show that in October 2014 compared to previous month exports value of goods at current prices grew by 15.3%, but imports value of goods – reduced by 0.2%.

-According to Statistics Estonia, in September 2014, exports of goods increased by 7% and imports by 9% at current prices compared to September of the previous year.
-The increase in exports and imports was mostly influenced by the trade of electrical equipment and raw materials and products of chemical industry.
+According to Statistics Estonia, in October 2014, both the exports and imports of goods increased by 5% at current prices compared to October of the previous year.
+The increase in exports and imports was mostly influenced by the trade of electrical equipment and mineral products.

 The milk processing and dairy company Food Union from Latvia hopes to begin exporting its products to China in March 2015, the company's board chairman Normunds Stanevics told members of the press today, cites LETA.